-■ Brian Duffin
+Brian Duffin

 Non-executive director - Brian Duffin was Chief Executive of Scottish Life from 1999 to 2007 and Executive Director of Royal London Mutual from 2001 to 2007.
-He is currently Chairman of the GEC 1972 Pension Plan.
+He is currently chairman of the GEC 1972 Pension Plan.

-Board membership remained unchanged throughout the period under review.
 Non-executive directors are appointed by the Accounting Officer following a formal process and have fixed terms defined in their contracts of service.
-HM Treasury's representative was appointed by the Accounting Officer in accordance with the DMO's Framework Document.
-All non-executive board members receive an induction on joining and have access to additional information and training where they consider it necessary in the discharge of their duties.
+Sam Beckett resigned from the Board in July 2012 and was replaced as HM Treasury's representative by James Richardson.
+James was appointed by the Accounting Officer in accordance with the DMO's Framework Document.
+All non-executive Board members receive an induction on joining and have access to additional information and training where it is considered necessary for the effective discharge of their duties.

-The primary role of the board is to advise the Accounting Officer on any key decisions affecting the DMO.
-Specifically the board's responsibility, as defined within its written Terms of Reference, is to advise the Accounting Officer in order to:
+The primary role of the Board is to advise the Accounting Officer on any key decisions affecting the DMO.
+Specifically the Board's responsibility, as defined within its written Terms of Reference, is to advise the Accounting Officer in order to:

-- Secure the aims, objectives and targets laid down by Ministers for the DMO; - Set and advise on the strategic framework for all areas of the DMO's business, including meeting the DMO's strategic objectives and advising on the development of key policies and business initiatives taking account of risks; - Oversee implementation of the strategic objectives, policies and initiatives, and, as part of this, to advise on appropriate prioritisation and allocation of resources; - Monitor and advise on the DMO's control environment and financial position taking due account of the role and recommendations of Audit Committee;
+- Secure the aims, objectives and targets laid down by Ministers for the DMO; - Set and advise on the strategic framework for all areas of the DMO's business, including meeting the DMO's strategic objectives and advising on the development of key policies and business initiatives taking account of risks; - Oversee implementation of the strategic objectives, policies and initiatives, and, as part of this, to advise on appropriate prioritisation and allocation of resources;

-- Support the DMO's core values, and to promote policies and activities that are fair and command respect both internally and externally; - Ensure that the decision-making and risk management processes in the DMO are fit for purpose and are robust; and - Ensure that the DMO has the resource capability to deliver its objectives.
+- Monitor and advise on the DMO's control environment and financial position taking due account of the role and recommendations of Audit Committee; - Support the DMO's core values, and to promote policies and activities that are fair and command respect both internally and externally; - Ensure that the decision-making and risk management processes in the DMO are fit for purpose and are robust; and - To consider and approve the pay system and strategy and the annual pay proposals.

-An executive sub-committee of the board generally meets weekly and supports the Accounting Officer on operational decisions.
+An executive sub-committee of the Board generally meets weekly and supports the Accounting Officer on operational decisions.